 Ferrotec offers a wide variety of thermoelectric cooler sizes and power handling options.

-EV Electric Machines Trends
+EV Electric Machines Solutions

 5: IPM Machines with Rare-Earth Magnets

-The rare-earth-based, hard magnetic material Neodymium Iron Boron (NdFeB) in particular has provided considerable performance gains not feasible with other technologies, allowing the creation of small, torque- and power-dense electric traction motors.
+The rare-earth-based, hard magnetic material Neodymium-Iron-Boron (NdFeB), in particular, has provided considerable performance gains not feasible with other technologies, allowing the creation of small, torque- and power-dense electric traction motors.

-Companies working on IPM Machine
+Companies working on the IPM Machine

 Benevelli Group